 Though the curfew was lifted on May 3, 2015, it prompts an important question as Baltimore citizens and businesses struggle to recover: is there insurance that covers lost business income caused by mandatory curfews?

-Most small-business owners have Property Insurance, but many still haven't heard of Business Interruption Insurance, an endorsement that can be added to a standalone Property policy or bundled with a Business Owner's Policy.
-Business Interruption Insurance has a simple job: it can provide coverage for lost income when a covered property event forces your business to a halt.
-Usually, that means…
+Most small business owners have property insurance, but many still haven't heard of business interruption insurance, an endorsement that can be added to a standalone property policy or bundled with a business owner's policy.
+Business interruption insurance has a simple job: it can provide coverage for lost income when a covered property event forces your business to a halt.
+Usually, that means:

-But the questions remains: can Business Interruption help out when the government implements a citywide curfew?
+But the question remains: can business interruption help out when the government implements a citywide curfew?
 That answer is a little trickier and depends entirely on the language of your policy.

-So if vandalism in your area triggered a citywide curfew and that curfew caused your business to close temporarily, Business Interruption Insurance may cover lost income if it offers civil authority coverage.
+So if vandalism in your area triggered a citywide curfew that caused your business to close temporarily, business interruption insurance may cover lost income if it offers civil authority coverage.

 It's worth looking into this type of coverage because you never know when an emergency order will keep clients and patrons from visiting your business.
 And it's not just civil unrest you have to worry about – state-imposed evacuations following natural disasters can keep your business from generating revenue at times it needs money the most.